bilalthiha/booleanSearcher/README.md

 ==========ENVIRONMENT SET-UP=============

-Download this indexing package (indexingMod) from GitHub (easy as a zip file).
+Download this package (booleanSearcher) from GitHub (easy as a zip file).
 Save and unzip it in a preferred directory in your machine (e.g "C:\Test\booleanSearch")
 Note: An example input inverted index is available in the package as "out_invertedIndex.zip" for use.
 Install Python 3.8.0 or above from https://www.python.org/downloads/.
 Install Natural Language Toolkit from https://www.nltk.org/ Note: A reference tutorial of NLTK can be found in this YouTube video. https://www.youtube.com/watch?v=FLZvOKSCkxY